LaurelineP/ztm_python-and-script-automations/README.md

 | Chain of characters / a string | str   | 'hello', 'yu', 'I am 9' |

-- Numbers ( integers, float ): are writen as it is - typing numbers
+- Numbers ( integers, float ): are written as it is - typing numbers
 - Strings: need to be wrapped by quotes ( single, double ) `"This is a valid string in python"
 - and more that will follow...

-## 🔹 Functions
+## 📌 Functions
 Named chunk of code ( snippet ) encapsulated in order
 to be invoked on demand to perform a specific task
 ( the code within that function )